 - Some patients like to read a book, watch tv, or use their computers as tolerable after surgery.

-- Avoid any extra salt during recovery, such as soup, Chinese food, and sushi to name a few, as that can lead to extra swelling.
+- Avoid any extra salt during recoveries, such as soup, Chinese food, and sushi to name a few, as that can lead to extra swelling.

 - Many patients just relax during the first few days and then are eager to get out of the house.
 Makeup may be used during that time to cover up bruises on the lower eyelids and tear trough area, but not over any incisions or upper eyelids until the day after sutures come out.